 \subsection{Linearisation of the Holomorphic Slice Theorem}

-In this subsection, we explain how to put the Holomorphic Slice Theorem (Theorem \ref{tos2xb00}) in a form which will be more convenient for our purpose.
-First, we want to linearise the slice and realize neighbourhoods of orbits in $M$ as neighbourhood of zero sections of vector bundles.
+In this subsection, we explain how to put the Holomorphic Slice Theorem \ref{tos2xb00} in a form which will be more convenient for our purpose.
+First, we want to linearise the slice and realise neighbourhoods of orbits in $M$ as neighbourhoods of zero-sections of vector bundles.

-\begin{proposition} Let $(M,K,\mu)$ be an integrable Hamiltonian K\"ahler manifold, let $p\in M\aps{\mu}$, let $W=T_pM/T_p(G\cdot p)$, let $G=K_\C$, and let $H=G_p$.
+\begin{proposition} Let $(M,K,\mu)$ be an integrable Hamiltonian K\"ahler manifold, let $p\in M\aps{\mu}$, let $G\coloneqq K_\C$, let $H\coloneqq G_p$, and let $W\coloneqq T_pM/T_p(G\cdot p)$.
 Then, there is an open ball $B$ centred at $0$ in $W$, a $G$-invariant neighbourhood $U$ of $p$ in $M$, and a $G$-equivariant biholomorphism $G\times_H(H\cdot B)\too U$ mapping $[1,0]$ to $p$. \end{proposition}

 \begin{proof} This is an intermediate step in Sjamaar's proof of the Holomorphic Slice Theorem: see the top of p.\ 101 in \cite{sja95}.
 It can also be proved by linearising the action of $G_p$ on the slice $S$ at $p$ \cite[Theorem 1.21]{sja95}. \end{proof}